DevCycleHQ/js-sdks/README.md

 ```

 ## Running an example
-To run an example, use the `nx serve` command with the name of the example you want to run:
+To run an example, use the `yarn start` command with the name of the example you want to run:
 `yarn start example-react-with-provider`

 The names of the examples are listed in the `workspace.json` file at the root of the repository.
 All examples are